-March-May Update: The Thai summer break starts at the end of February, meaning that there are lots of new opportunities to be hired for temporary (yet full time) summer school jobs during March and April.
-Those working on summer programs are often given preferential opportunities to apply for permanent positions when the new school year begins in May.
+April-June Update: The Thai summer break began early March, meaning that there are lots of new opportunities to be hired for temporary (yet full time) summer school jobs during and April and May.
+Those working on summer programs are often given preferential opportunities to apply for permanent positions when the new school year begins in May / June.

 |Start Date||End Date||Recommendation|

 |19th May 2014||13th June 2014||Only 3 places left!|

 |16th June 2014||11th July 2014||Only 5 places left!|

 |14th July 2014||8th August 2014||Only 6 places left!|